Factbox: Who wants to be Britain's next prime minister?

 Davis, a leading eurosceptic, was appointed Brexit minister to lead negotiations with the EU in July 2016 but resigned two years later in protest at May’s plans for a long-term relationship with the bloc.

-He previously ran for the party’s leadership in 2005 but lost to Cameron.
+He ran for the party’s leadership in 2005 but lost to Cameron.

-He told a magazine he would probably be Conservative Party leader if standing for the role were like applying for a job as chief executive.
-“But ... that isn’t the way the decision is done,” he said.

 Mordaunt is one of the last remaining pro-Brexit members of May’s cabinet.
 She became Britain’s first female defence secretary this month.